-- SWIC (or designated point of contact [POC]) Actions: - o Identify students for the course and have them submit proof of prerequisite completion for review.
-Once satisfied all prerequisites have been met by an individual student, send the prerequisite documentation with a SWIC or STO endorsement of the individual as a future instructor in the state to the CISA Communications Unit Training Coordinator. - Once at least 8 qualified students have been identified, set the course dates to start at least 30 days later.
-Provide the course dates and location to the CISA Communications Unit Training Coordinator. - o Submit a completed student verification form to CISA at least 14 days prior to the class. - CISA Actions: - o Review and vet/approve the prerequisite documentation for sufficiency. - o CISA has all final approval for Train-the-Trainer course attendees. - o Provide the course materials to attendees via digital download prior to the course.
+- SWIC (or designated point of contact [POC]) actions: - o Identify students for the course and have them submit proof of prerequisite completion for review.
+Once satisfied all prerequisites have been met by an individual student, send the prerequisite documentation with a SWIC or STO endorsement of the individual as a future instructor in the state to the CISA Communications Unit Training Coordinator. - Once at least 8 qualified students have been identified, set the course dates to start at least 35 days later.
+Provide the course dates and location to the CISA Communications Unit Training Coordinator. - Submit a completed student verification form to CISA at least 14 days prior to the course.

+- o Review and vet/approve the prerequisite documentation for sufficiency.
+(CISA has final approval for Train-the-Trainer course attendees.) - o Provide the course materials to attendees via digital download prior to the course.

-CISA's Communications Unit State-Sponsored Instructor Program (SS-COMT, SS-COML, SS- AUXCOMM, SS-INCM, SS-INTD, SS-RADO) TA Delivery Method: In-Person Course Recommended Participants: Communications Unit Trained Instructors
+CISA's Communications Unit State-Sponsored Instructor Program (SS-COMT, SS-COML, SS-AUXCOMM, SS-INCM, SS-INTD, SS-RADO) TA Delivery Method: In-Person Course Recommended Participants: Communications Unit Trained Instructors